praktiskt/featuretoolsR/README.md

 The recommended way is to install this package with devtools: `devtools::install_github("magnusfurugard/featuretoolsR")`.

 ## Featuretools
 You'll need to have a working Python environment as well as `featuretools` installed.
-The recommended way is to use the built-in function `ìnstall_featuretools()` which automatically sets up a virtual environment for the package and installs `featuretools`.
+The recommended way is to use the built-in function `install_featuretools()` which automatically sets up a virtual environment for the package and installs `featuretools`.

 # Usage
 All functions in `featuretoolsR` comes with documentation, but it's advised to briefly browse through the [Featuretools Python documentation](https://docs.featuretools.com/index.html).
 It'll cover things like `entities`, `relationships` and `dfs`.